A Story of Rediscovering Hope, Unlocking Mental Resilience, and Building a Life You Are Proud Of

 Jesse Bruce’s life reads like fiction: addiction, loss, resilience, and redemption.
-His upcoming book is a raw, honest look into the struggles that shaped a world-class athlete and speaker.
+His new book, “The Will to Endure” is a raw and honest look into the struggles that shaped a world-class athlete, business owner and motivational speaker.

 This isn’t just a memoir - it’s a call to action for anyone fighting their own battles.
 Sign up now and be the first to get notified when the book drops.